 Toxic erythema of the newborn (also known as erythema toxicum and erythema toxicum neonatorum) is a common and benign condition seen in newborn infants.
-It affects as many as half of all full-term newborn infants, but is less common in infants born prematurely.
-There is no known gender or racial predilection, although it has been suggested that it may be under-recognised in infants with darker skin types.
+It affects as many as half of all full-term newborn infants but is less common in infants born prematurely.
+There is no known sex or racial predilection, although it has been suggested that it may be under-recognised in infants with darker skin types.

 Clinical features of toxic erythema of the newborn

 Most cases of toxic erythema of the newborn begin in the first few days after birth, although onset can be as late as two weeks of age.

 Toxic erythema of the newborn is evident as various combinations of erythematous macules (flat red patches) papules (small bumps) and pustules.
 The eruption typically waxes and wanes over several days and it is unusual for an individual lesion to persist for more than a day.